Loss-based prior for CART and BART models: Simulation Study

 \section{Simulation Study}

-In this section, we simulate observations from a known CART model and we compare the posterior distributions obtained using different instances of the LB and CL priors.
-The choice of using a CART model, which is a case of BART model with $m=1$, is motivated by the fact that the MCMC algorithm described in the previous section is influenced by the prior only when computing the acceptance probabilities in the MCMC for CART.
-Therfore, it is appropriate to compare the performance of the two priors in this simplified scenario without loss of generality.
+In this section, we simulate observations from a known CART model with Gaussian residuals and compare the posterior distributions obtained using different instances of the LB and CL priors.
+The goal is to show that the LB prior provides a greater penalty for complexity than the CL (assuming similar prior expectations), without providing worse performances in terms of mean square error in out-of-sample prediction experiments.
+We also explore how this affects the frequency with which predictors are used.
+The choice of using a CART model, which is a case of BART model with $m=1$, is motivated by the fact that the MCMC algorithm described in the previous section is influenced by the prior only when computing the acceptance probabilities in the MCMC for CART, and therefore it represents a natural first step.
+Furthermore, given that the MCMC algorithm for BART is a recursive application of the CART algorithm, the effects of using the LB prior that we see in this example will translate to the BART case, as shown in Section \ref{sec:diabetes}.

-We focus on the posterior distribution of the number of terminal nodes and the depth of the tree.
-These posterior distributions are estimated running the MCMC algorithm described in Section \ref{sec:MCMC}.
+We fit six different CART models using the MCMC algorithm for CART described in Section \ref{sec:MCMC} corresponding to three LB priors and three CL priors with different parameters.
+The parametrisations are such that they match the expected number of terminal nodes and depth between LB and CL priors (see Table \ref{tab:1_prior_sim}).
 We consider the marginal variance $\sigma^2$ as known, while for the splitting rules we consider a prior distribution given by assuming a discrete uniform distribution on the space of available predictors for the splitting variable, and a continuous uniform distribution between a range of available values for the splitting value.
-The choice of prior distribution for the splitting rule does not change qualitatively the results shown in this section given that only the tree prior is changing between models.